schncl/Compstats_proj/README.md

 - **Flexibility and Applicability:**
   - BLMs are suited for linear relationships and interpretable insights.
   - BNNs adapt Bayesian methods to deep learning, suitable for tasks requiring complex feature extraction (e.g., image or speech recognition).
-- **Implementation:** Python-based tutorials showcase MCMC methods, including:
+- **Implementation:** Python-based tutorials showcase a MCMC method, that is Metropolis-Hastings.
-  - Metropolis-Hastings
-  - Hamiltonian Monte Carlo
   Examples cover linear regression and neural networks.

 ## Findings